mlee headshot 2017.jpg

 About Mary Lee

-Mary has served as a Transportation Commissioner for the City of Los Angeles and is currently a member of the Los Angeles Food Policy Council.
-She recently completed a term on the Los Angeles County Community Prevention and Population Health Task Force, and is a board member of the Community Coalition.
-In 2016, Mary was named by the Los Angeles County Board of Supervisors and the Los Angeles County Commission for Women as one of the “Women of the Year”, and she was recently awarded a Stanton Fellowship by the Durfee Foundation.
+Committed to public service, Mary participates in many community organizations and has been appointed to government bodies as well.
+She is currently the vice chair of the board of the Community Coalition.
+She recently stepped down from the Los Angeles Commission on Civil Rights where she served as vice chair of that group.
+She was also a member of the Los Angeles Food Policy Council Leadership Circle and a Transportation Commissioner for the City of Los Angeles.
+She was formerly a member of the Los Angeles County Community Prevention and Population Health Task Force In 2016, Mary was named by the Los Angeles County Board of Supervisors and the Los Angeles County Commission for Women as one of the “Women of the Year”.
+In 2019 she completed a Stanton Fellowship, awarded by the Durfee Foundation.

 Mary is a native of Los Angeles, and holds a BA in Political Studies from Pitzer College in Claremont, California and a JD from U.C.
 Berkeley School of Law.